logo Calflora, a 501c3 non-profit

 Pricklyburr

-Datura inoxia is a perennial herb that is native to California, and also found elsewhere in North America and beyond.
+Datura inoxia is a perennial herb that is not native to California.

 There is a high risk of this plant becoming invasive in California according to Cal-IPC.